DemetrPI/examtest/README.md

    git clone https://github.com/DemetrPI/examtest.git
    ```

-2. Explore the practice questions provided in the "Practice_Questions" directory to test your knowledge.
+2. Explore the practice questions provided to test your knowledge.

-3. Check out the "Study_Materials" directory for curated resources to aid in your preparation.
+3. Check out your skills in three difficulty levels.

 4. Engage with the community by opening issues or participating in discussions related to the exam.